maxeymr/meanstack_docker/README.md

 }
 ```

-In the angular/src/app directory, update the app.module.ts file to the following&
+In the angular/src/app directory, update the app.module.ts file to the following

 ```
 import { BrowserModule } from '@angular/platform-browser';